The Blackbaud Institute Index – Canada

 Blackbaud President and General Manager of Blackbaud Canada

-“The Blackbaud Index – Canada is an excellent tool enabling Canadian organizations to gauge the overall direction of giving across the country on a quarterly basis.
-I am thrilled the Blackbaud Institute is tracking giving data and providing a resource organizations can use to understand trends, benchmark their efforts, inform their strategic planning and ultimately make better decisions.”
+“The Blackbaud Institute Index is an excellent tool enabling Canadian organizations to gauge the overall direction of giving across the country on a quarterly basis.
+I am thrilled the Blackbaud Institute continues to be a resource that organizations can use to understand trends, benchmark their efforts, inform their strategic planning, and ultimately make better decisions.”

 How we create the Index

-Each quarter, we draw actual giving statistics from the databases of around over 400 Canadian charities using a variety of fundraising systems to determine how much revenue was raised.
+Each quarter, we draw actual giving statistics from the databases of over 200 Canadian charities using various fundraising systems to determine how much revenue was raised.
 We include giving from all sources of fundraising activities: direct mail, telemarketing, face-to-face fundraising, email, online, mobile giving, small- and large-scale events, and major and deferred giving.

 We do not include the unfulfilled portion of pledge gifts, but we do include the donated value of in-kind and stock gifts.
 We include giving from individuals, corporations, and foundations but do not include giving by individuals or corporations to private and community foundations or other intermediaries.
 To include these gifts would double count the revenue when those organizations subsequently make grants to other charities.
-We do not currently exclude the advantage amount or the value of goods and services provided in exchange for donations or event participation (for example: a campaign where donors who give more than $100 receives a coffee mug or the difference between the cost of a meal provided at a signature event and the cost of sponsorship or ticket) but hope to in the future.
+We do not currently exclude the advantage amount, or the value of goods and services provided in exchange for donations or event participation (for example: a campaign where donors who give more than $100 receives a coffee mug or the difference between the cost of a meal provided at a signature event and the cost of sponsorship or ticket).
 And lastly, we do include adjustments made to gifts (e.g., bounced checks and refunds) to provide a more accurate accounting of real revenues.
-As a result, you may find that indices values change slightly, as we obtain newly-adjusted data from each organization.
+As a result, you may find that indices values change slightly as we obtain newly adjusted data from each organization.

 “Economic conditions, natural disasters, and market fluctuations have made it extremely difficult for non-profits to make fundraising decisions informed by the latest donor behaviour.
-That is why we created The Blackbaud Index — to provide insight into what happened in the prior quarter and valuable analysis by leaders in the sector into what fundraisers can learn from it.”
+That is why we created the Blackbaud Institute Index—to provide insight into what happened in the prior quarter and valuable analysis by leaders in the sector into what fundraisers can learn from it.”

 — Chuck Longfield, Founder of Blackbaud Institute Index and Blackbaud Institute Advisory Board Member